Need Information on Nickel Plating!

-You can clean it with Pumice [linked by editor to product info at Amazon] and a tampico brush, acid activate it in dilute sulfuric acid, then plate it in a Watts bright nickel bath.
+You can clean it with Pumice [affil. link to product info on Amazon] and a tampico brush, acid activate it in dilute sulfuric acid, then plate it in a Watts bright nickel bath.
 This is a little tricky because you should buy a proprietary nickel plating solution with proprietary wetting agent, brightener, and carrier.

 But you can at least make an attempt with a generic mix of nickel sulphate, nickel chloride, and boric acid, per the Metal Finishing Guidebook's chapter on the subject.
 Operate at 140 degrees Fahrenheit, and plate at 40 amperes per square foot.
 Use baby shampoo (sodium lauryl sulphate) as the wetting agent if proprietaries are unavailable to you, and maybe try some of the suggested (but antiquated) brighteners and carriers.